 The same lack of correct breathing also perpetuates a diastasis.
 Without proper deep breathing, you can compensate a couple ways.
 The first is to draw in your belly button and go into a shallow breathing pattern and the second is to have belly only expansion.
 Both of these can hinder diastasis healing.
 The cool thing is that I’ve actually had women experience spontaneous firming of their diastasis when we get down a correct breathing pattern.
 It’s a phenomena that always amazes me.
 The same thing can happen with decreasing prolapse symptoms.

 To cap it off, here are a couple common breathing mistakes I see frequently.

 Want to learn more about full postpartum recovery, including diastasis and all pelvic floor issues?
-Check out her PostPartum Corrective Exercise Specialist course before it closes January 22nd.
+Check out her PostPartum Corrective Exercise Specialist course while it’s on sale until May 27th 2019.